julian-garcia/sonia-plumb/README.md

 - Advanced Custom Fields
 - WP Forms Lite
-- Wordfence

 An online WordPress instance generator such as TasteWP can be used for test deployments.

+## Recommended plugins

+- Image optimiser (eg Smush)
+- Security/firewall (eg Wordfence)

 ## Developer Notes

 Serve a local instance of WordPress, e.g. using LocalWP

-Navigate to this source folder and add a link to the local wordpress theme.
-The link name should `dist-local`.
+Clone this repository and go to the source folder and add a link to the local wordpress theme.
+The link name should be called `dist-local`.
-`ln -s /<path of local WP>/wp-content/themes/sonia-plumb dist-local`
+`ln -s /<path-of-local-WP>/wp-content/themes/sonia-plumb dist-local`

 To serve the theme locally, switch to the correct node version with `nvm use`, install dependencies with `npm i` and run `npm start`.
 This will build assests and watch for changes.
 Any css/js/php changes will result copy templates to the dist folder and rebuild assets.

-To build the theme: `npm run build`.
+To build the theme for production: `npm run build`.
+This builds assets, as above, and also packages the theme in to a zip file.